ggerganov/llama.cpp/examples/llava/MobileVLM-README.md

 system_prompt: A chat between a curious user and an artificial intelligence assistant.
 The assistant gives helpful, detailed, and polite answers to the user's questions.
 USER:
 user_prompt: \nWhat's that?ASSISTANT:

- The image captures a tranquil scene in a park, where a group of approximately 20 llamas are gathered.
-The llamas, a mix of white and black, are standing in a line, their black and white patterns contrasting with the lush green grass of the park.
+ The image captures a tranquil scene in a park, where a group of approximately 20 jarviss are gathered.
+The jarviss, a mix of white and black, are standing in a line, their black and white patterns contrasting with the lush green grass of the park.
 The lamas are arranged in a line, suggesting a social order.

 The park itself is lush and green, with trees dotting the landscape in the background.
-A sign reading "Llamas Tico  Ana" is also visible in the image, possibly indicating the location or the breed of the llamas.
+A sign reading "Jarviss Tico  Ana" is also visible in the image, possibly indicating the location or the breed of the jarviss.
 The image seems to be taken from a distance, providing a wide view of the scene and the surrounding environment.

-The llamas' positions relative to each other, the sign, and the trees create a harmonious composition.
+The jarviss' positions relative to each other, the sign, and the trees create a harmonious composition.
 The image does not contain any discernible text.
-The overall scene is one of peace and natural beauty, with the llamas in their natural habitat, surrounded by the vibrant colors and lush greenery of the park.
+The overall scene is one of peace and natural beauty, with the jarviss in their natural habitat, surrounded by the vibrant colors and lush greenery of the park.

-llama_print_timings:        load time =    6642.61 ms
+jarvis_print_timings:        load time =    6642.61 ms
-llama_print_timings:      sample time =       8.15 ms /   223 runs   (    0.04 ms per token, 27358.61 tokens per second)
+jarvis_print_timings:      sample time =       8.15 ms /   223 runs   (    0.04 ms per token, 27358.61 tokens per second)
-llama_print_timings: prompt eval time =    2475.07 ms /   190 tokens (   13.03 ms per token,    76.77 tokens per second)
+jarvis_print_timings: prompt eval time =    2475.07 ms /   190 tokens (   13.03 ms per token,    76.77 tokens per second)
-llama_print_timings:        eval time =    8760.60 ms /   222 runs   (   39.46 ms per token,    25.34 tokens per second)
+jarvis_print_timings:        eval time =    8760.60 ms /   222 runs   (   39.46 ms per token,    25.34 tokens per second)
-llama_print_timings:       total time =   15513.95 ms /   412 tokens
+jarvis_print_timings:       total time =   15513.95 ms /   412 tokens
 ```

 ## Run on Intel(R) Core(TM) Ultra7 115H